Surface Studio, MacBook Pro and the expensive future

 Today's DSLR cameras cost from 1.999 for a Nikon D500 for example.
 But those who need a Nikon D500 are not many, as they can now do their work without it.

-So the way to the future from interesting is expected to be much more expensive, but with many design and development challenges.
+Thus, the path to the future, besides interesting, is expected to be much more expensive, but with too many planning and development challenges.

 Your email address is not published.
 Required fields are mentioned with *